collective/collective.quickupload/README.txt

 Description
 ===========
-This product offers a multiple files upload tool for Plone, with multi selection, drag and drop, progress bar ....
+This product offers a multiple files upload tool for Plone, with multi selection, drag and drop and progress bar ....
+By default a pure javacript tool is used on client side, with html5 file fields + XHR, and a graceful fallback for prehistoric browsers.

 To install it in your buildout, just add 'collective.quickupload' to your egg list.

-To install it in Plone, use the add ons control panel, select "Plone Quick Upload" Product and install it.
+To install it in Plone, use the Addons control panel, select "Plone Quick Upload" Product and install it.

 To see it in action, just assign the Quick Upload portlet somewhere in your site